Michael Cox (police officer): 1995 beating of Cox by fellow officers

-In the early 1990s, around the time Cox first joined the police force, crime in Boston was high in minority neighborhoods.
-The culture in the BPD held loyalty as more important than adherence to the protocols taught in training, which resulted in widespread brutality and a code of silence ("blue wall of silence").
+In the early 1990s, around the that time Cox first joined the police force, levels of crime were high in Boston's majority-minority neighborhoods.
+The BPD's internal culture regarded loyalty as more important than adherence to the protocols taught in training, which resulted in widespread brutality and a code of silence ("blue wall of silence").
 BPD officers frequently used stop and frisk tactics on black men and women, and beat black men with impunity.
 Officers lying under oath (perjury) to cover up such incidents was common.
 A mayoral blue-ribbon commission to reform the police and a permanent injunction placed by a judge had both failed to change police culture.

-As a plainclothes officer, Cox was mistaken for a suspect and briefly beaten while still in training, and was once purposefully hit by a police vehicle and pinned to a wall.
+While doing plainclothes work as an officer in training, Cox was twice mistaken by other police for a suspect and briefly beaten.
+In one of these incidents, he was purposefully hit by a police vehicle and then pinned by officers to a wall.
 He recovered quickly both of these times and decided not to file complaints.

 In 1995, while Cox was working in plainclothes, his car was at the front of a high-speed chase in pursuit of gang members suspected of homicide.
 The chase involved several cars from the BPD and other departments.
-Cox continued the chase on foot, but was again mistaken by other officers for a suspect.
+Cox left his vehicle to pursue the suspect on foot, and was again mistaken by other officers for a suspect.
 He was badly beaten by four officers and hospitalized, suffering a serious brain injury.
-After the officers realized his actual identity (upon one officer noticing the police badge under Cox's jacket), they quickly abandoned him to bleed on the sidewalk.
+After the officers realized his actual identity (upon one officer noticing a police badge under Cox's jacket), they quickly abandoned him, still bleeding on the sidewalk.
 It took Cox six months to recover from many of the physical injuries he incurred.